BenKnoebel/RL-Boat/README.md

 2. **Generalized Value Iteration (GVI) with Function Approximation**
    - Deep Q-Network (DQN)

+3. As a strech goal, we will try to look into Policy Gradient Methods

 Additional methods may be explored to validate theoretical expectations regarding stability and performance.